bitrise-io/sample-apps-ios-cocoapods-no-shared-schemes/README.md

-sample-apps-ios-cocoapods
+sample-apps-ios-cocoapods-no-shared-schemes
 =========================

-A sample iOS app which uses CocoaPods
+A sample iOS app which uses CocoaPods and has no shared schemes

 # Notes